stdty-qrp/stdy-qrp-backend/README.md

 # stdy-qrp-backend
-This is Stdy QRp project backend
+This is Stdy Qrp project backend